-Activities include: helping patrol on Halloween for city and school, deliver Meals on Wheels in November, participate with the Color Guard at Veteran's Day program at school, lead the Memorial Day Program honoring all Veterans of all wars, and sponsor the noon meal following the program at the Community Center.
+Activities include: helping patrol on Halloween for city and school, deliver Meals on Wheels, participate with the Color Guard at Veteran's Day program at school, lead the Memorial Day Program honoring all Veterans of all wars, and sponsor the noon meal following the program at the Community Center.
 We also furnish the Color Guard, Firing Squad, and Flag Presentation at funerals as the family wishes.

-The fundraiser for the Legion is a Pancake Supper the last Saturday night in January.
-Funds raised assist in community projects.
+The fundraiser for the Legion is a Pancake Supper and funds raised assist in community projects.